Who The Heck Is Bob Weil?

-Therefore, it is impossible for an electronic product (including guitar pedals and power supplies), to be Made in USA or even Assembled in USA, according to the law.
+Therefore, it is impossible for an electronic product (including guitar pedals and power supplies), to be Made in USA nor even (in most cases) Assembled in USA, according to the law.

 My Boss digital pedal/recorder burned up when using the 1 SPOT and Boss won't cover it under warranty because I wasn't using a Boss PSA adapter... did the 1 SPOT burn up my Boss unit?